Mathematical Foundations of Polyphonic Music Generation via Structural Inductive Bias: Base Model and Training Details

 \subsection{Optimization Strategies and Methodological Rigor}

 Training the model on the Beethoven corpus requires specific optimization strategies.
-We utilize the Adam optimizer~\cite{loshchilov2019decoupled}. \textbf{(Focal Loss)} To address the significant class imbalance inherent in musical datasets, we employ Focal Loss~\cite{lin2017focal}:
+I utilize the Adam optimizer~\cite{loshchilov2019decoupled}. \textbf{(Focal Loss)} To address the significant class imbalance inherent in musical datasets, I employ Focal Loss~\cite{lin2017focal}:

 Here, $t$ denotes the target class (the ground-truth token), and $p_t$ is the model's estimated probability for that class.
 The modulating factor $(1-p_t)^\gamma$, controlled by the focusing parameter $\gamma \geq 0$, reduces the relative loss for well-classified examples (high $p_t$), allowing the model to focus on harder examples. $\alpha_t$ is a balancing weight factor used to address class imbalance.
 This technique, adapted for music generation tasks where event distributions are similarly skewed~\cite{jeong2020midi}, dynamically scales the loss to focus learning on rare but structurally significant events. \textbf{(Methodological Justification for Neutral LH Weighting)} In polyphonic piano music, the Left Hand (LH) often provides the harmonic foundation.
 A common strategy to ensure the model captures this structure is to apply a higher weight to the loss contribution of LH events.
-However, we emphasize the methodological importance of addressing bias at the data level rather than through model-level corrections.
-As detailed in Section 3.4, our overlapping chunking strategy proves highly effective at mitigating the initial data imbalance (73.91\% LH-heavy prefix bias), rebalancing the average LH ratio to a near-perfect 49.81\%.
-Based on this successful data-level mitigation, we hypothesize that an additional loss-level weighting would be redundant and could potentially introduce unintended artifacts.
-Therefore, we use a neutral LH weight of 1.0, ensuring that the model learns directly from the unbiased data distribution established through rigorous preprocessing.
+However, I emphasize the methodological importance of addressing bias at the data level rather than through model-level corrections.
+As detailed in Section 3.4, my overlapping chunking strategy proves highly effective at mitigating the initial data imbalance (73.91\% LH-heavy prefix bias), rebalancing the average LH ratio to a near-perfect 49.81\%.
+Based on this successful data-level mitigation, I hypothesize that an additional loss-level weighting would be redundant and could potentially introduce unintended artifacts.
+Therefore, I use a neutral LH weight of 1.0, ensuring that the model learns directly from the unbiased data distribution established through rigorous preprocessing.